dhuseljic/dal-toolbox/README.md

 ## Examples

-We provide various examples for each topic mentioned in the description.
-Each example folder contains two subfolders, a __toy_example__ and a __server_experiments__ folder.
+We provide various examples for each topic mentioned in the description in the [example section](examples/).
+Each example folder contains two subfolders, a __toy_example__-folder and a __server_experiments__-folder.
 The toy examples demonstrate each method on a two dimensional dataset and provide a minimal example how to use the respective methods provided by the toolbox.
 The server experiments contain an examplatory workflow for working on a cluster server with the DAL-Toolbox.
 Below, we list each example section provided:

 ### Active Learning
 Examples of how to implement an active learning cycle: